jtnydv/proton/README.md

 ***

-# Stagers and implants
+# The entypreter modules

-    INFO: Entypreter stagers hook
+    INFO: There are to kinds of The Entypreter Rootkit modules - stagers and implants.Entypreter stagers
-    target session and allow you to
+    hook target session and allow you to use implants.
-    use implants.
-Entypreter implants
-    starts jobs on remote session.
+    Entypreter implants starts jobs on remote session.

 ## The entypreter stagers